Androz2091/discord-player/README.md

 ### Smooth Volume

-Discord Player will make volume transition smooth.
-To enable this, you need to add this line at the top of your main file:
+Discord Player will by default try to implement this.
+If smooth volume does not work, you need to add this line at the top of your main file:

 ```js
 // CJS